Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 Panic versus Kids Sea Camp magic

-At that precise moment, I’m thinking “Houston, we have a problem.”
+At that precise moment, I’m thinking, “Houston, we have a problem.”
 How could I have made such an enormous mistake?
-Quite simply really, as I hope many of you can relate to, I’m hoping for a little sympathy here.
-In our, oh so busy lives, where we literally run around constantly trying to achieve “work-life balance” I somehow locked in my brain that we were leaving Friday morning not Thursday morning.
-I was so positive of this fact there was no need to double-check this important detail.
+Quite simply, really, as I hope many of you can relate to—I’m hoping for a little sympathy here.
+In our oh-so-busy lives, where we literally run around constantly trying to achieve “work-life balance,” I somehow locked in my brain that we were leaving Friday morning, not Thursday morning.
+I was so positive of this fact, there was no need to double-check this vital detail.

 Everything around me changed to slow motion; however, my mind started to speed up, if that makes any sense at all.
-I had already deduced in seconds that we were totally and utterly screwed, but things were still were moving slowly around me.
-We were flying to the other side of the planet with no less than 4 connections, to a country called YAP which only has two flights arrive weekly.
+I had already deduced in seconds that we were totally and utterly screwed, but things were still moving slowly around me.
+We were flying to the other side of the planet with no less than four connections, to a country called Yap, which only has two flights arrive weekly.

 It’s a total “Twilight Zone” moment where that spinning vortex thingy makes you dizzy.
 I am instantly sweating and feel totally sick to my stomach and said, “Carol, I don’t think we are going on our trip.”